canercalskan/Power-Billing-Portal-Final/README.md

 ![adminlogin](https://user-images.githubusercontent.com/84105094/166136410-b7221b21-add6-4f95-9f82-7300d1730297.jpeg)

--> The whole system is functional, but it requires a database connection which contains related tables that modified with tables which can be extracted from the /Models/ikupay.edmx file.
+-> The whole system is functional, but it requires a database connection which contains related tables that modified with properties which can be extracted from the /Models/ikupay.edmx file.